 2 The Lord is my strength and song, And He has become my salvation; He is my God, and I will praise Him; My father’s God, and I will exalt Him.”

 God loves a cheerful giver.
 In the natural flesh, it is not cheerful to give money away, but in the Spirit, it is.

 Paul knew that it was our Father’s heart to care for the poor but also a faith act of thanksgiving to the Lord!
 “For the administration of this service not only supplies the needs of the saints, but also is abounding through many thanksgivings to God,”.
 2 Corinthians 9:12 It is more than just saying thank you with one’s lips, it is an act to say thank you to God for all His blessings, it is abundant, many thanksgiving to God.

 We all want to see answered prayers, right?

 God provided for millions of Israelites for forty years in the desert, and He provided bread and fish for thousands.
 God calls Himself Jehovah Jireh - The LORD Will Provide.
-It is not Biblical for anyone to pray to God for Him to convict another person into giving money or use manipulation to ask for anything.
+It is not Biblical for anyone to pray to God for Him to convict another person in giving money or use manipulation to ask for anything.
 Manipulation is as the sin of witchcraft.
-The answer is to build relationships and friendships with people and churches with whom God connects you.
+The answer is to build relationship and friendship with people and churches with whom God connects you.